UCF/UCF-WordPress-Theme/readme.markdown

 * gulp

 ### Instructions
-1. Clone the Main-Site-Theme repo into your development environment, within your WordPress installation's `themes/` directory: `git clone https://github.com/UCF/Main-Site-Theme.git`
+1. Clone the UCF-WordPress-Theme repo into your development environment, within your WordPress installation's `themes/` directory: `git clone https://github.com/UCF/UCF-WordPress-Theme.git`
 2. `cd` into the Main-Site-Theme directory, and run `npm install` to install required packages for development into `node_modules/` within the repo
 3. Copy `gulp-config.template.json`, make any desired changes, and save as `gulp-config.json`.
 3. Run `gulp default` to process front-end assets.